Shouvik40/Flights-Booking-Service/Readme.txt

 D -Durability -  If something changed in the database and any unforseen circimstances happened then our changes should persist.

+How databases ensure atomicity? preferred-->1.
+Logging - DBMS logs all actions that it is doing so that later it can undo it(can be maintained in memory(RAM) or disc)
+        2. Shadow Paging -  DBMS makes copies of actions(pages and transacitons) and then this copy is initially considered as a temp copy.
+If transaciton succeds then it starts pointing to the new temp copy.

+    Transaction -->     Begin
+                        /   \
+                    Commit  Rollback

+atomicity in MySQL --> After each commit and rollback database remains in a consistant state.
+                In order to handle rollbacks
+                        /   \
+                 Undo Log  Redo Log

+Undo Log -> This log contains records about how to undo the last change done by a transaction.If any other transaciton need the original data as a
+    partial consistant read operation the unmodified data is retrieved from undo logs.

+Redo Log -> By definition, the redo log is a disc based data structure used for crash recovery to correct data written by incomplete transacitons.
+    The changes which could make it upto the data files before the crash or any other reasons are replayed automatically during restart of server after crash.

+1. Redo Log:
+   When a transaction makes changes to the database, these changes are first written to the transaction log (redo log) before being applied to the actual data pages.
+This log ensures that if a system crash occurs before the changes are written to the data pages, the changes can be replayed from the redo log during database recovery.

+   Redo logs are essential for maintaining data consistency and durability.
+They ensure that committed changes are not lost in the event of a crash or other failures.
+Redo logs help the database to "redo" the changes made by transactions during recovery, bringing the database back to a consistent state.

+2. Undo Log:
+   The undo logs are also a part of the database's transactional mechanism.
+When a transaction modifies data, the original values of the affected data are stored in the undo log.
+This allows for the possibility of rolling back or "undoing" the changes made by a transaction.

+   Undo logs are used for implementing features such as transaction rollback and MVCC (Multi-Version Concurrency Control).
+In case a transaction needs to be rolled back, the database can use the undo log to restore the data to its previous state.

+In practice, both redo and undo logs are managed by the database management system (DBMS) like MySQL.
+You don't directly interact with these logs; rather, they are used internally to ensure data consistency and support transactional operations.

+If you're looking for more specific information about managing transactions, recovery mechanisms, or operational tasks in MySQL, feel free to ask!

+Methods Provided By MySQL for Isolation
+1.READ UNCOMMITED -->
+            There is almost no isolation for us.
+            It reads the latest UNCOMMITED value at every step that can be updated from other uncommited transacitons.
+            DIRTY READS - [Link to Readme2.md](./Readme2.md) is possible.

+2.READ COMMITED -->
+            Here dirty reads is avoided as uncommited chages are not visible to any other transaciton until committed.
+            In this level each select statement will have its own snapshot of data which can be problematic if we execute same select select again because some other transaction might commit and update and we might see new data in second select.

 interleaning and context switch

 Axioms
 1. Reflexivity